ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 ### Nicolás Bevacqua: High Performance in the Critical Rendering Path

-Nicolás loves the web. he is a consultant, a conference speaker, the author of JavaScript Application Design, an opinionated blogger, and an open-source evangelist.
+Nicolás loves the web.
+He is a consultant, a conference speaker, the author of JavaScript Application Design, an opinionated blogger, and an open-source evangelist.
 He participates actively in the online JavaScript community — as well as offline in beautiful Buenos Aires.

 You can find him on Twitter using the handle [@nzgb](https://twitter.com/nzgb) and on the web under the name [ponyfoo.com](https://ponyfoo.com/).